TheOdinProject/curriculum/ruby/ruby.md

 Most of the time, using a block is more than sufficient, especially in your early projects.
 Once you start seeing the need for using a Proc (like passing multiple arguments or saving it for later as a callback), you'll have Procs there waiting for you.

-Blocks and Procs are both a type of `closure`.
-A closure is basically a formal, computer-science-y way of saying "a chunk of code that you can pass around but which hangs onto the variables that you gave it when you first called it".
+Blocks and Procs are both a type of `closure`  A closure is basically a formal, computer-science-y way of saying "a chunk of code that you can pass around but which hangs onto the variables that you gave it when you first called it".
 It's the blanket term used to refer to blocks and Procs and...

 There are two other similar closure to be aware of but about which you don't need to be an expert because they're used in less typical applications.
 The first of these is a **lambda**.
 If Procs are sort of a more-fleshed-out version of blocks, then lambdas are sort of a more-fleshed-out version of Procs.
 They are one step closer to being actual methods themselves, but still technically count as anonymous functions.
 If you're coming from Javascript, anonymous functions shouldn't be anything new to you.